 - When the peppers and tomatoes are cool, gently rub off the skins and discard.

 - Chop the peppers and tomatoes up until the tomato is essentially pulp and the peppers are very finely diced.

-- Heat 2 Tbsp of olive oil up in a heavy bottomed pot.
+- Heat 2 tablespoon of olive oil up in a heavy bottomed pot.
 Dice the garlic and jalapeno and saute for 2 minutes.
 Add in the chopped peppers and tomatoes with all their juice.
-Pour in remaining 2 Tbsp of olive oil and the 2 Tbsp of paprika.
+Pour in remaining 2 tablespoon of olive oil and the 2 tablespoon of paprika.
 Season with a pinch of salt.

 - Cook the matbucha on low storring often, until almost all the liquid is absorbed.
 This can take up to 3 hours.
 Cool and store in an airtight container in the fridge for up to a week.